nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_ROUTING.md

 export default ApplicationViews
 ```

-`exact` is needed on the first route otherwise, it will also match the other two routes and the **`LocationList`** will be the only component rendered, no matter what the URL is.
+`exact` is needed on the first route, otherwise it will also match the other two routes, and the **`LocationList`** will be the only component rendered, no matter what the URL is.

 The `<Link/>` and the `<Route/>` JSX elements are complementary to each other.
 If you add a new **`Link`** element in your application with a new URL, then you must create a matching **`Route`** element.